 - Pain at the site of the catheter.

-active exercise should be avoided heavy lifting until the body is restored.
+It is necessary to avoid strenuous exercise, heavy lifting until the body is restored.
 The doctor will provide more information on this issue.

 Possible complications of carotid artery stenting